Shaun2177/trakt-import/README.md

 - **"Import button not found"**: Make sure you have Trakt integration enabled in your Stremio account.
 - **Login fails**: Check your credentials in the `.env` file and `index.js`.

-### Performance Tips

-- Use headless mode for fastest execution
-- Ensure stable internet connection
-- Close other browser instances to free up resources

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This script is for educational and personal use only.
 Please respect Stremio's terms of service and use responsibly.
 The authors are not responsible for any misuse of this tool.

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/yourusername/stremio-import/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/Shaun2177/stremio-import/issues) on GitHub.